 This federally-guaranteed loan is available to students demonstrating financial need.
 The maximum amount per financial aid year is \$8,500.
-The student does not pay principal or interest until six months after the completion of internship or residency training.
+The student does not pay principal or interest until six months after the time when the student ceases to be enrolled at least half time.